-5.5.1 Request snapshot URI
+5.5.1 GetSnapshotUri

 A Network client uses the GetSnapshotUri command to obtain a JPEG snhapshot from the device.
 The returned URI shall remain valid indefinitely even if the profile parameters change.
 The URI can be used for acquiring one or more JPEG images through a HTTP GET operation.